kevboutin/crudApp/README.md

 </form>
 ```

-Once the form is submitted the scope function `updateItem()` is called which issues a PUT request to server to update
+Once the form is submitted the scope function `updateItem()` is called which issues a POST request to server to update
  an item.

 item-view.html: